Plant-Tracer/webapp/docs/demo_mode.rst

 Required in the database
 ------------------------

-- Demo mode user with their own API key and course
+- Demo mode user with their own API key and course (dbmaint.py --create_course with --demo_email will do this)

 - Tracked movies in the demo mode user's course

+Currently, be aware that the 3 demo movies must be traced manually after the database is populated.

 Implementation
 --------------